Chapter 609 — Criminal Code

 Damage or Theft to Energy Transmission or Telecommunications Equipment

-It is a crime to steal, damage, or destroy energy transmission or telecommunications equipment such as power lines, …
+It is a crime to intentionally and without consent damage, take, remove, sever, or break energy transmission equipment, …

 609.594